 Tips to Protect Backups from Ransomware

-Do you know there are sophisticated ransomware packages that can upload onto shared drives via syncing and travel across a network?
+Do you know there are sophisticated ransomware packages that can be uploaded onto shared drives via syncing and travel across a network?
 These network-connected infections can also pass onto your backup systems and put the business into serious trouble.
 To avoid such mishaps and protect your backups from ransomware, we have listed a few tips that can work wonders for your business.

 1. Secure Your Windows System